LetsKickASS.org presents An Evening with Sean Strub Author Body Counts

 Let's Kick ASS is a grassroots movement of long-term survivors, positive and negative, honoring the unique and profound experience of living through the AIDS epidemic.
 We’re dedicated to reclaiming our lives, ending isolation, and envisioning a future we never dreamed of.

-We are dedicated to raising awareness about the needs and wellbeing of long-term survivors; Healing Wounded AIDS Warriors thorough strengthening resilience and embracing our role as AIDS Elders.
+We are dedicated to raising awareness about the needs and well being of AIDS long-term survivors; Healing Wounded AIDS Warriors thorough strengthening resilience and embracing our role as AIDS Elders.
 After decades of loss, grieving and facing our own mortality young we are now in the transition through midlife to aging.
 We are in uncharted territory and how we respond matters.